-The preference for a social consideration – “peace” between a person and his fellow – above a preference for actual halakhic logic, raises key questions regarding concepts and principles of the halakhic system, and its relation to social reality and its respective challenges.
+The preference for a social consideration — "peace" — instead of legal logic and argumentation, raises key questions regarding the concepts and principles of the halakhic system, and its relation to social reality and its respective challenges.

-In recent years, there is a vigorous debate regarding the question “can one point to a ‘meta-Halakhah’?; Is there any different between “meta-halakhic” consideration and non- halakhic consideration?
-Or between meta-Halakhah and the philosophy of Halakhah?; And what is the contribution of those concepts from varied disciplines to our understanding of the Sage’s thoughts on the one hand, and the Halakhic system on the other?
+Recent years have witnessed a vigorous debate regarding the questions: Can one point to a "meta-halakhah"?
+Is there any different between "meta-halakhic" considerations and non- halakhic considerations?
+Or between meta-halakhah and the philosophy of halakhah?
+And what do these concepts from varied disciplines contribute to our understanding of both the sages' thought and the halakhic system?

-For the notion of 'Meta Halakhah' I base this article on definitions found in the halakhic work of Eliezer Goldman.
+This articles bases its use of the concept of "meta-halakhah" on definitions found in the work of Eliezer Goldman.

-“Meta Halakhah is the unearthing of the mechanism that is found in the halakhic literature.
-These are value statements sown in the halakhic discourse, while at the same time they are not part of the logical principles of the Halakhah.
-Despite their marginal status, they have the power to direct the course of the decisions and overcome the correct logical halakhic judgements at critical points of decision in which the judgement reaches halakhic conclusions that are problematic in their content.”
+Meta-halakhah is the unearthing of the mechanism that is found in halakhic literature.
+These are value statements sown in halakhic discourse, but are not part of the logical principles of the halakhah.
+Despite their marginal status, they have the power to direct the course of decisions and overcome correct, logical halakhic judgements at critical decision points, when the judgement reaches halakhic conclusions that are problematic in their content.

-In contrast to the thinkers Yeshayahu Leibovitz and Rabbi Solvetchik, who can be seen as thinkers holding a formalistic conception of the halakha by which the halakha is a normative a priori ideal system that in not mandated on actuality, Goldman holds that the halakha is not founded on the basis of a single meaning context.
-In his view the halakha is based on an approach related to the different meanings in which human practice operates, because the Torah was given to particular humans who always live a concrete existence and hold a particular value system.
-The significance of this is that serving the Lord [i.e., applying the Torah on reality by using halakhot.
+In contrast to Yeshayahu Leibovitz and Rabbi Solvetchik, who can be seen as thinkers holding a formalistic conception of the halakhah, Goldman contends that halakhah is not founded on a single meaning context.
+In his view, halakhah is based on an approach related to the different meanings in which human practice operates, because the Torah was given to particular people who always live a concrete existence and hold a particular value system.
+The significance of this is that serving the Lord [that is, applying the Torah to reality by using halakhot.
 S.M.] must be done through that reality.
-The meta-halakhot norms are the mechanism that bridges between halakha and reality.
+Meta-halakhic norms are the mechanism that bridges between halakhah and reality.
 These norms guarantee the religious significance of the halakhic system and the practical human suitability.
-The meta-halakhic foundation is therefore the one that identifies the connections other than the inherent logic in any specific halakha that is relevant to a halakhic norm decision.
+The meta-halakhic foundation is therefore the one that identifies the connections other than the inherent logic in any specific halakhah that is relevant to a halakhic norm decision.
 In Goldman’s words:

 The main task of meta-halakhic norms is to annex a halakhic matter to a specific context.
-If the matter belongs in a context, then the characteristics of that context, the standards operating within it, and the value judgments it uses to decide by are relevant for a halakhic determination.
-This contention also applies to legislation within the framework of the halakha as well as to judgements and teaching.
+If the matter belongs in a context, then the characteristics of that context, the standards operating within it, and the value judgments it uses to decide are relevant for a halakhic determination.
+This contention also applies to legislation within the framework of the halakhah as well as to judgements and teaching.